JiyongPostech/332project/document/week5.md

 #### Ganghyeon An
 - Led pipeline and architecture: designed Sampling → Partitioning (quantile splitters, [lo, hi)), Shuffle, and Merge flow.
 - Defined module boundaries and shared interfaces (messages/metadata), and set correctness checks for the merge stage (no gaps/overlaps, count preservation).
+- Prepared presentation materials and get ready to present.

 #### Jiyong Shin
 - Owned the network part: chose Netty and built the Master–Worker control path (registration, peer list exchange, multi-worker recognition) with a broadcast hook for partition plans.